 Remember the lonely little beet?
 Turns out he was so alone for so long that he shriveled up…didn’t know beets could do that…So the goat cheese sought for a new companion, one that would wrap around and comfort her.

 ~*~ RICE OMELETTE ROLL WITH HORSERADISH CHÉVRE ~*~

 More commonly eaten in it’s paste form, wasabi, horseradish is a root vegetable known for it’s pungent spice.
 But mix it in with goat cheese and we’ve got a different story.
 It’s smoother, cleaner, and more palpable.
 This recipe mimics sushi by rolling the omelette into a log.
 Mix leftover rice into the omelette to make it more filling.
-If you don’t have horseradish goat cheese, make your own by mixing 1 tsp wasabi powder or prepared horseradish with softened goat cheese.
+If you don’t have horseradish goat cheese, make your own by mixing 1 teaspoon wasabi powder or prepared horseradish with softened goat cheese.
 If you have a big appetite, double the recipe and cook your omelet in a larger pan.

 2 medium or large eggs + 1 egg yolk

 1/4 – 1/2 cup leftover rice

 1 – 2 tablespoons cream or milk

 In a medium bowl, whisk together the eggs, rice, cream, and salt & pepper to taste.
 Small dice the onions.
 Melt butter in a pan over medium heat.
 Add the onions and sauté until softened.